ISO 14001:2015 Clause 4 Context of the organization

 |Internal Interested Parties||Needs/Expectations|

 |Staff including drivers,

 All the above will become compliance obligations with the exceptions of:

 - Media (All) This will be re-visited once the EMS is operational

 - Customers( 4.
 Environmentally sustainable product), we are striving for this but this will not become a compliance obligation yet

 - Distributors ( 2.
 Continuity of product supply), we cannot guarantee

-- Neighbors (1.Absence of noise/odor/vibration incidents), we cannot guarantee: the absence of noise/odor/vibration incidents but a compliance obligation will be reductions wherever ‘reasonably practicable’
+- Neighbours (1.Absence of noise/odour/vibration incidents), we cannot guarantee: the absence of noise/odour/vibration incidents but a compliance obligation will be reductions wherever ‘reasonably practicable’

 - Staff (3.
 Training and support for all and 5.Continuity of employment) we cannot guarantee, depends on budget, etc.

 - Contractors/Suppliers (4.Level playing field for all environmental requirement), we cannot guarantee at the present